Probabilistic function-on-function nonlinear autoregressive model for emulation and reliability analysis of stochastic dynamical systems: Examples and discussions

 \subsubsection{Results of active learning}

 In this example, failure is defined to occur when the maximum value of $|y(t)|$ exceeds $0.14\ \text{m}$.
 Accordingly, the dynamic performance function is given by $g(t)=0.14-|y(t)|$.
 The true first-passage failure probability is around 0.0405, the size of the MCS sample pool for active learning is set to $10^4$.
-Fig.~\ref{Ex1_AL} shows the iteration curves of first-passage failure probability estimation error with and without active learning.
+Fig.~\ref{Ex1_AL} shows the evolution of the first-passage failure probability estimation error with and without active learning, labeled as F2NARX with AL and F2NARX without AL, respectively.
 Both approaches start with the same initial training dataset of 10 trajectories, followed by 20 additional trajectories added either through the learning function or by random selection from the MCS sample pool.
 Each approach is repeated 10 times with the same initial training dataset but different MCS sample pools across replicates.
 Within each replicate, the two approaches share the same MCS sample pool and are validated on the same MCS dataset.
+To investigate the sensitivity to the initial training trajectories, the active learning approach is also repeated 10 times using different initial training datasets but the same MCS sample pool, labeled as F2NARX with AL (different initial samples).
+The bold lines denote the median estimation errors, while the lower and upper boundaries of the shaded bands represent the 25th and 75th percentiles, respectively.

-The bold lines indicate the median estimation errors, and the box plots show the error distributions.
-The central mark of each box is the median, with the bottom and top edges representing the 25th and 75th percentiles, respectively.
-The dashed lines extend to the most extreme values within the non-outlier range, and outliers are marked separately with plus symbols.
-As shown in Fig.~\ref{Ex1_AL}, when additional trajectories are added, the active learning strategy rapidly reduces the estimation error, with the median curve converging within only eight iterations.
+As shown in Fig.~\ref{Ex1_AL}, when additional trajectories are added, the active learning strategy rapidly reduces the estimation error, with the median curve converging after only five iterations.
 In contrast, the non-active learning approach exhibits a much slower reduction in error and considerably larger variability across replicates.
+Furthermore, although larger variability is observed when active learning starts from different initial training trajectories, its advantage over the approach without active learning remains evident.
 These results highlight the significant gains in efficiency and robustness achieved by incorporating active learning into the F2NARX framework for first-passage failure probability estimation, further demonstrating the effectiveness of the proposed probabilistic prediction approach.